nyuvis/explanation_explorer/readme.md

       "pred": 0.1, // prediction score
       "pred_label": 0, // the predicted label 0 or 1 using the threshold from above (used for integrity check) "expl": [ // the explanation
-        [ 12, 0.09 ], // one step: feature index in features array, new prediction score
+        [ 12, "=1", 0.09 ], // one step: feature index in features array, string that gets added to the feature name, and new prediction score
         // ...
       ],
     },